ljkrajewski/textgen-code/tests/05-web_development.md

    driver.quit()
    ```

    In this example, the test uses Selenium, a browser automation tool, to automate the process of registering a user and logging in.
 It interacts with the web page elements using element IDs.
+Make sure to adapt the script to fit the structure and behavior of the specific website you are testing.
+Additionally, consider using more robust waiting mechanisms (e.g., WebDriverWait) to ensure that the page elements are present before interacting with them.

 2. **Example: Testing RESTful API Endpoints (Python with Flask)**